Ciela-Institute/caustics/docs/contributing.rst

 Install
 -------

-Please fork the caustic repo, then follow the developer install instructions at the :doc:`install` page.
-This will ensure you have a version of caustic that you can tinker with and see the results.
+Please fork the caustics repo, then follow the developer install instructions at the :doc:`install` page.
+This will ensure you have a version of caustics that you can tinker with and see the results.

 The reason you should fork the repo is so that you have full control while making your edits.
-You will still be able to make a Pull Request later when it is time to merge your code with the main caustic branch.
-Note that you should keep your fork up to date with the caustic repo to make the merge as smooth as possible.
+You will still be able to make a Pull Request later when it is time to merge your code with the main caustics branch.
+Note that you should keep your fork up to date with the caustics repo to make the merge as smooth as possible.

 Notebooks
 ---------

-You will likely want to see how your changes affect various features of caustic.
-A good way to quickly see this is to run the tutorial notebooks which can be found `here <https://github.com/Ciela-Institute/caustic-tutorials>`_.
-Any change that breaks one of these must be addressed, either by changing the nature of your updates to the code, or by forking and updating the caustic-tutorials repo as well (this is usually pretty easy).
+You will likely want to see how your changes affect various features of caustics.
+A good way to quickly see this is to run the tutorial notebooks which can be found `here <https://github.com/Ciela-Institute/caustics-tutorials>`_.
+Any change that breaks one of these must be addressed, either by changing the nature of your updates to the code, or by forking and updating the caustics-tutorials repo as well (this is usually pretty easy).

 Resolving the Issue
 -------------------